 Science, Technology, Engineering and Math (STEM) skills are in high demand by employers.
-WMCC offers several program directed at local youth in order to promote the study of these skills.
+WMCC offers several programs directed at local youth in order to promote the study of these skills.

 STEM-Health Careers camp

-STEM-Health Careers camp, designed for students entering grades 6 through 8, provides hands-on, fun-filled activities that are meant to be introductory, interactive, and project - based in the areas of Science, Technology, Engineering, Mathematics, and Health professions.
+STEM-Health Careers camp, designed for students entering grades six through eight, provides hands-on, fun-filled activities that are meant to be introductory, interactive, and project – based in the areas of Science, Technology, Engineering, Mathematics, and Health professions.

 In previous years, the students built Lego robotic arms, and went to Androscoggin Valley Hospital where they put on scrubs and got a tour of the operating room.
 Then a demo of how an EKG works, with one of the students wired up and they looked at the readout, as well as, practiced using an AED and gave injections to an orange.
 Tuesday they had a “Discovering Computer Hardware” activity and a GPS Wednesday morning.
 Wednesday afternoon and Thursday included a Forensic Science “crime scene” Veterinary Science and Dental Simulator, and wilderness first aid scenario.
 Camp concluded with rocket building, a rocket launch, and a family lunch.